T-Cells Need Enough Vitamin D to Activate within the Immune System

-T cells are a type of white blood cell.
+T-cells are a type of white blood cell.
 Why are they so very important?
 Because they are an integral part of your immune system.
-T cells help protect the body from infection, and there has been a lot of that going around lately!
-Here’s something that’s evidently VERY important for your T cells… They need plenty of vitamin D and vitamin C to do their job!
+T-cells help protect the body from infection /bacteria /viruses.
+Here’s something that’s evidently VERY important for your T-cells… They need plenty of vitamin D (and vitamin C) to activate and do their job!
 Unfortunately, based on epidemiologic studies, ∼75% of all adults worldwide have serum 25(OH)D levels of <30 ng/mL.
 Those levels are low!
 (NIH National Library of Medicine)

 T-cells are the superheroes of the immune system.

 Scientists have found that vitamin D is crucial to activating our immune defenses and that without sufficient intake of the vitamin – the killer cells of the immune system — T cells — will not be able to react to, and fight off, serious infections in the body.
-The research team found that T cells first search for vitamin D in order to activate, and if they cannot find enough of it will not complete the activation process.
+The research team found that T-cells first search for vitamin D in order to activate, and if they cannot find enough of it will not complete the activation process.

 The scientists explain further…

-“For T cells to detect and kill foreign pathogens such as clumps of bacteria or viruses, the [T] cells must first be ‘triggered’ into action and ‘transform’ from inactive and harmless immune cells into killer cells that are primed to seek out and destroy all traces of a foreign pathogen.”
+“For T-cells to detect and kill foreign pathogens such as clumps of bacteria or viruses, the [T] cells must first be ‘triggered’ into action and ‘transform’ from inactive and harmless immune cells into killer cells that are primed to seek out and destroy all traces of a foreign pathogen.”

-The researchers found that the T cells rely on vitamin D in order to activate and they would remain dormant, ‘naïve’ to the possibility of threat if vitamin D is lacking in the blood.
+The researchers found that the T-cells rely on vitamin D in order to activate and they would remain dormant, ‘naïve’ to the possibility of threat if vitamin D is lacking in the blood.

-For the research team, identifying the role of vitamin D in the activation of T cells has been a major breakthrough.
+For the research team, identifying the role of vitamin D in the activation of T-cells has been a major breakthrough.

 “Scientists have known for a long time that vitamin D is important for calcium absorption and the vitamin has also been implicated in diseases such as cancer and multiple sclerosis, but what we didn’t realize is how crucial vitamin D is for actually activating the immune system — which we know now. “

-Vitamin C promotes the proliferation and effector functions of human T cells
+Vitamin C promotes the proliferation and effector functions of human T-cells

 From a study published via Cellular & Molecular Immunology Journal, “Vitamin C (L-ascorbic acid) is an essential vitamin with multiple effects on immune cells.”

-“In the present study, we report that Vitamin C…enhance the activation and differentiation of human T cells under different in vitro culture conditions, i.e., during primary stimulation as well as upon restimulation of short-term-expanded T-cell lines.”
+“In the present study, we report that Vitamin C…enhance the activation and differentiation of human T-cells under different in vitro culture conditions, i.e., during primary stimulation as well as upon re-stimulation of short-term-expanded T-cell lines.”

-Few foods naturally contain vitamin D!
+Few foods naturally contain vitamin D

 Nature Wise D3, 5000 IU